 Pitt Meadows is the Natural Place where parks, open spaces, sports fields and green spaces are key to the way of life in the city.
-Pitt Meadows Park Project objectives include:
+Pitt Meadows Park Projects objectives include:

-- maintain and improve a number of different types of trails to accomodate more usage, provide transportation alternatives, and to increase interconnectivity;
+- maintain and improve several different types of trails to accommodate more usage, provide transportation alternatives, and increase interconnectivity;

 - protect areas with significant environmental value, and provide outdoor recreation opportunities;

-- design parks to be safe with opportunties for a wide variety of activites, age groups, and ability levels, keeping current with trends;
+- design parks to be safe with opportunities for a wide variety of activities, age groups, and ability levels, keeping current with trends;

 - meet the athletic and safety needs of sports user groups consistent with typical standards for sport fields;